Overview

 If a Decision requires approval:

-• A Delegation Approval Action is triggered when the delegation is created
+• A Delegation Approval Action is generated when the delegation is created

-• Delegation remains in Pending state until approved
+• Delegation remains in Pending status until approved

 ⚠️ Root and child delegations can both require approval β€” independently.